UWA Grant Peer Support

 - grow research enterprise at the University by increasing the flow of funds directly to investigators for research and indirectly to the institution through monies derived through formula based processes used to cover the indirect costs of research.

 Grant Peer Support is an annual cycle for researchers applying for major grants schemes such as NHMRC and ARC.
 We encourage applicants to use Grant Peer Support for all externally funded research grant applications.

-The following guidelines have been prepared for those wishing to improve their chances of success and to be eligible for central funding support.
+The following guidelines have been prepared for those wishing to improve their chances of success.

 Step 1: Proposal Planning